Rosalila/BulletHellMaker/README.md

 ## Getting started

-Download the [boilerplate example](https://github.com/Rosalila/ShootEmUpExample/archive/master.zip) game and run the binary corresponding to your system (`./shmup` on Linux and `shmup.exe` on Windows).
+Download the [boilerplate example](https://github.com/Rosalila/BulletHellExample/archive/master.zip) game and run the binary corresponding to your system (`./BulletHellGame` on Linux and `BulletHellGame.exe` on Windows).

 ## Usage